Limited Company No 12679442 Registered charity no: 1190645

-North Norfolk Historic Buildings Trust, owners of Langham Dome, have created a Visitor Centre inside this intriguing building, telling the amazing story of the Dome and RAF Langham.
-Visitor reactions have been outstanding, with 100% excellence rating on Trip Advisor.
+North Norfolk Historic Buildings Trust, owners of Langham Dome, had created a Visitor Centre inside this intriguing building, telling the amazing story of the Dome and RAF Langham.

-10.30am Three 10 minute films, narrated by Stephen Fry, which tell the story of the invention of the “Dome Trainer”, how it worked, interviews of personnel who actually trained and operated the Dome; and also about the squadrons which were stationed at Langham, as well as personal stories from some of those servicemen and women who served here, and the sort of operations which they undertook.
+We had a half hour talk by a member of the Friends of Langham Dome on the genesis and history of the Dome and RAF Langham, with its interactive training guns, puzzles and atmospheric lighting followed by three 10 minute films, narrated by Stephen Fry, which told the story of the invention of the “Dome Trainer”, how it worked, interviews of personnel who actually trained and operated the Dome; and also about the squadrons which were stationed at Langham, as well as personal stories from some of those servicemen and women who served here, and the sort of operations which they undertook.

-11.45am Coffee at the Langham Blue Bell in the village and then transfer to Wells Harbour.
+After coffe at the Langham Blue Bell in the village, we transfered to Wells Harbour.

 Wells Maltings Trust